Makosari/Makosari/README.md

 - Hi, my name is Martin.
 - I’m interested in programming, tech, cars, adrenaline sports, music and more...
 - I’m currently studying at Technical University of Kosice.
-- You can contact me at my email: makosari@gmail.com
+- You can contact me at my email: makosari@gmail.com or martin.sarissky@student.tuke.sk

 <!---
 Makosari/Makosari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.